02 August 2019, 19:12

 While efficient appliances will truly help you save both energy and water, the largest single portion of your energy bill is due to space cooling and heating (29%) so targeting how you heat and cool your home can do wonders for your wallet and the environment!

 Switch On A Fan Before You Touch Your Thermostat!

 Ceiling fans are really the unsung heroes of the summer.
-Why? that how comfortable you are is not so much about the actual temperature, but how the air feels on your skin.
+Why?
+Research shows that how comfortable you are is not so much about the actual temperature, but how the air feels on your skin.
 This means that when you turn on a fan, it can make a room feel 10 degrees cooler simply because there is a breeze!
 Additionally, ceiling fans use only about 10% of the energy that would be required by your AC to reach the same level of comfort, so next time it starts to get toasty, try turning on your fan!

 …And By Thermostat, I Meant Smart Thermostat